-Services that are covered for you

-Abdominal aortic aneurysm screening

-A one-time screening ultrasound for people at risk.
+Medical Benefits Chart Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening In Network A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

-Acupuncture for chronic low back pain

-Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances:

-For the purpose of this benefit, chronic low back pain is defined as:

-- lasting 12 weeks or longer;

-- Nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc.);

-- Not associated with surgery; and

-- Not associated with pregnancy.
+Acupuncture for chronic low back pain In Network Covered services include: You pay \$20 copay per visit up Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: to 12 visits in 90 days.
+Prior Authorization is required after 12 visits up to additional 8 visits, for total of 20 treatments annually.
+For the purpose of this benefit, chronic low back pain is defined as: lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.

-Provider Requirements:

-Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.

-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have:

-• A masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the
+Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act)), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and,

-You pay \$10 copay per visit up to 12 visits in 90 days.
-Prior Authorization is required after 12 visits up to additional 8 visits, for total of 20 treatments annually.

-- Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, - A current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+What you must pay when you Services that are covered for you get these services • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

-Ambulance services

-Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+Ambulance services In-Network Covered ambulance services, whether for an You pay \$0 copay per each emergency or non-emergency situation, include day (one-way or round trip) for fixed wing, rotary wing, and ground ambulance Medicare-covered ambulance services, to the nearest appropriate facility that services. can provide care if they are furnished to a member Prior Authorization is only whose medical condition is such that other means required for Non-Emergency of transportation could endanger the person's Medicare-covered Services. health or if authorized by the plan.
 If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.

-- Coverage is available worldwide as a supplemental benefit\.
-There is copay for emergency ambulance services outside of the United States.
-Please note that emergency, urgent care, and emergency ambulance services outside of the United States are covered up to a combined maximum of \$25,000 each year.
-After \$25,000 for emergency services outside the United States is reached, you pay all charges. - \Any costs you pay for services outside the United States will not count toward your maximum out-of-pocket amount.

-If you have an emergency outside of the U.S., you will be responsible to pay for the services rendered upfront.
-You must submit these expenses to our plan for reimbursement.
-We may not reimburse you for all out-of-pocket expenses.
-For more information, please see Chapter 7, Section 1.1.

-You pay \$300 copay per each one-way trip for Medicare-covered ambulance services.

-Prior Authorization is only required for Non-Emergency Medicare-covered Services.

-Annual physical exam

-In addition to an Annual Wellness Visit or the "Welcome to Medicare" exam, you are covered for an annual physical exam once per year.
-The routine physical exam includes:
+Annual physical exam In Network In addition to an Annual Wellness Visit or the You pay \$0 copay for one "Welcome to Medicare" exam, you are covered for an routine physical exam each annual physical exam once per year.
+The routine calendar vear. physical exam includes: Comprehensive preventive medical evaluation and management, including but not limited to an age and gender appropriate history, review of chronic health conditions, examination, and counseling/anticipatory guidance/risk factor reduction interventions with a qualified practitioner.